 Get a glimpse of nature’s raw power on this Journey to the land of volcanoes and glaciers.
 A country in the making, the island country of Iceland is still being shaped by earth’s mighty forces.
 Experience geysers, mud pots, and ice-covered volcanoes.
 Your Journey begins with a soak in the volcano-heated, mineral-infused Blue Lagoon.
 See the towering glacier-capped strata volcano Eyjafjallajökull, and experience Skogafoss waterfall with its awe-inspiring view over Iceland’s southern coastline.
-Spend two nights in the authentic and peaceful seafront village of Vik, set along a dramatic stretch of coastline poised between glacier topped mountains, rugged sea cliffs and black sand beaches.
+Spend two nights in the authentic and peaceful seafront village of Vik, set along a dramatic stretch of coastline poised between glacier-topped mountains, rugged sea cliffs and black sand beaches.
 See the lush oasis of Skaftafell National Park and the stunning Jökulsárlón Glacial Lagoon to see floating icebergs.
 Visit the Westman Islands and explore the ‘Pompeii of the North’ excavation site, aimed at restoring a tiny fishing village buried in lava and ash from the massive five-month volcanic eruption in 1973.
 Tour Iceland’s Golden Circle, 140 miles of the country’s best attractions.
 You will encounter Gullfoss, a thundering waterfall, Great Geysir, the earliest known geyser in Europe, and Þingvellir, Iceland’s first National Park.
-Returning to Reykjavik, you will tour the city and learn about the country’s history and culture before you board the Celebrity Summit to sail across the Atlantic Ocean.
-Your cruise will stop at Isafjordur and Akureyri, some of Iceland’s premier fishing towns, then sail by icebergs as you pass through Greenland’s majestic fjord of Prins Christian Sund, stopping at Qaqortoq.
-Your Journey ends with visits to the coastal towns of St. John’s and Halifax before you disembark in Boston.
+Returning to Reykjavik, you will tour the city and learn about the country’s history and culture.
+Onboard the Celebrity Summit, set sail across the Atlantic Ocean where you’ll stop at some of Iceland’s premier fishing towns, Isafjordur and Akureyri, pass through the majestic fjord of Prins Christian Sund, visit Greenland’s remote fishing village, Qaqortoq, and explore the Canadian coastal towns of St. John’s and Halifax.

-Visits: Celebrity Cruises, Celebrity Summit, Isafjordur, Akureyri, Prins Christian Sund, Qaqortoq, St. John’s, Newfoundland, Halifax, Nova Scotia, Boston, Massachusetts, Heimaey Island, Vatnajökull, Selfoss/Hveragerð, Eldheimar, Friðheimar Greenhouse
+Visits: Celebrity Cruises, Celebrity Summit, Isafjordur, Akureyri, Prins Christian Sund, Qaqortoq, St. John’s, Newfoundland, Halifax, Nova Scotia, Boston, Massachusetts, Heimaey Island, Vatnajökull, Selfoss/Hveragerð, Eldheimar, Friðheimar Greenhouse, Europe, Transatlantic

 |1||Arrive Reykjavik – Visit to Blue Lagoon and Welcome Dinner|